PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 ## Package anything else

 In this chapter you won't do anything new.
-You will use already introduced mechanics to package addtional files.
+You will use already introduced mechanics to package additional files.
 Hopefully, this will highlight the pattern used for enriching your development environment.
 To be more specific, you will add a snippet file for the typescript.

 ```snippets
 # ultisnips/typescript.snippets